The success of this program requires several different components, all working together:

 - Fellowship – Your team will spend time in fellowship with other workers from local churches and ministries across the nation and will participate in selected community activities in the neighborhoods we serve.

-Louisville – Weeklong Trips – $375.00 (Sunday night – Saturday morning departure)
+Louisville – Standard Trip – $375.00 (Sunday night – Saturday morning departure)

 We ask that each group provide their own transportation.